jamesqo/bash-style-guide/README.md

         - It is also acceptable to quote them if they represent some kind of message to be shown to the user, e.g. `echo 'Hello!'`

-- When redirecting to a file descriptor, omit the space and preserve the `1`:
+- When redirecting to a file descriptor, omit the space and drop the `1`:

     ```bash
     # good
-    do-something 1>&2
+    do-something >&2
     # bad
-    do-something >&2
+    do-something 1>&2
     do-something > &2 # also syntactically incorrect
     ```

-    When redirecting to a file, add a space after the `>` and drop the `1`:
+    When redirecting to a file, add a space after the `>` and also drop the `1`:

     ```bash
     # good